yakkobr/Generate-Certs/README.md

 - You will be asked to set the password for the Root CA cert, the Server Cert, and the Client cert.
 The Root CA cert requires a password if you want PFX and PEM files created, server/client password is optional.
 - You will also be asked what key size to use for the certs.
 Most people use 2048 as it is still considered secure.
+- Certificates expire 3650 days after day of certificate generation.
-- Files are created in the same directory as the Generate-Certs program is lauched.
+- Files are created in the SSL_Certs subdirectory from where Generate-Certs program is lauched.

 ## Windows